Cognitive Foundations of Requisite Organization

-Those interested in dialectical thinking will be pleased to know that Otto Laske’s volume 2 of ‘Measuring Hidden Dimensions’ of 2008 has been thoroughly revised and is in the process of becoming available again in the form of a three-part monograph under the tile of ‘Cognitive Foundations of Requisite Organization’.
+Those interested in dialectical thinking will be pleased to know that Otto Laske’s volume 2 of ‘Measuring Hidden Dimensions’ of 2008 has been thoroughly revised and is in the process of becoming available again in the form of a three-part monograph under the title of this blog.
+The title does justice to the fact that the monograph has relevance far beyond applications in work contexts and is a must-read for systems thinkers venturing outside of the purely logical domain of intellectual endeavor.

 The three parts of the monograph are entitled (1) Approaching real-world complexity with dialectical thinking (193 pp), (2) A cognitive theory of work in organizations (214 pp), and (3) A manual of dialectical thought forms (252) — the only one in existence today.
-The four links at the bottom of the page describe the three parts of the monograph in terms of their structure and content.
-A comparison between the monograph and other comparable publications written since 2008 shows that many of the topics the book introduced, especially philosophical topics of human flourishing, are still waiting to be addressed.
-For example, the topic of how Bhaskar’s ontological dialectic relates to the monograph’s epistemological dialectical and what, therefore, might the shortcomings of both types of dialectic, has not been made a topic of research or discussion.
+The three links at the bottom of the page describe the monograph in terms of its structure and content.
+A comparison between the monograph and other comparable publications based on it shows that many of the topics the book introduced, especially philosophical topics of human flourishing and the relationship between epistemological and ontological dialectic, are still waiting to be addressed.

 The fact that the first edition of the monograph in 2008 has already made history can be gleaned from the 2023 internet references to the work shown below: